IntroductoryPython/Site/inpy/docs/index.md

 Available materials include:

-- **Tutorials**, which are quick introductions to key topics for learning Python
+- **Materials**, which are guided introductions to key topics for learning Python
 - **Assignments**, which are problem sets that can be worked through to practice coding
 - **Projects**, which describes how to pursue an independent coding project